markusmueller73/Minesweeper/README.md

 A minesweeper clone written in Rust with the egor-graphics-engine

 ## Known issues
-* the resizing after selecting a medium or hard game doesn't work correct (the context zooms out)
+* the resizing after selecting a medium or hard game doesn't work correct (the text in the context zooms out)